Volunteering and COVID-19

 If you would like to volunteer with children further afield and combine your passion for working with young people with your love of travelling there's an array of opportunities available.

-Based in the Bolivian town of Cochabamba you'll live with a host family for a minimum of two weeks.
+Based in the Sir Lankan town of Colombo you'll live with a host family.

 7. Care for disadvantaged children in India